Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMReleaseNotes.md

 * image - `mcr.microsoft.com/azuremonitor/containerinsights/cidev/prometheus-collector/images:3.2.0-main-05-24-2022-0c3a87bc`
 * Change Log -
   * Remove tolerations for replica & daemonset
-  * Add a new parameter for adding pod labels to collector pods (Thanks to contrinutions from peter.glotfelty@microsoft.com)
+  * Add a new parameter for adding pod labels to collector pods (Thanks to contributions from peter.glotfelty@microsoft.com)
   * Enable aad pod identity for akv access (Thanks to contributions from nicholas.maliwacki@microsoft.com)
   * Windows USE method dashboards have recording rules support (they are not auto provisioned in Grafana)
     * These dashboards are not part of default dashboards.
 If you have windows nodes in your cluster and want to try these windows dashboards & their recording rules, please ping us over teams channel.